-Describe the elements of the plan that are likely to give rise to significant effects on the site Waste water treatment plants can contribute significant nutrient and organic loads to rivers.
+Describe the elements of the plan that are likely to give rise to significant effects on the site Set out the conservation objectives of the site Waste water treatment plants can contribute significant nutrient and organic loads to rivers.
 There is potential that the discharge from the Kanturk WWTP is, in combination with other activities within the Allow River sub-catchment, leading to increased levels of nutrients in the main channel of the Blackwater.
 European and national legislation places a collective obligation on Ireland and its citizens to maintain at favourable conservation status areas designated as candidate Special Areas of Conservation.
 The Government and its agencies are responsible for the implementation and enforcement of regulations that will ensure the ecological integrity of these sites.

-According to the EU habitats Directive, favourable conservation status of a habitat is achieved when its natural range, and area it covers within that range, is statule or increasing, and the ecological factors that are necessary for its long-term maintenance exist and are likely to continue to exist for the foreseeable future, and the conservation status of its typical species.
+According to the EU Rabitats Directive, favourable conservation status of a habitat is achieved when its natural range, and area it covers within that range, is stable or increasing, and the ecological factors that are necessary for its long-term maintenance exist and are likely to continue to that range, is stable or increasing, and the ecological factors that are necessary for its long-term maintenance exist and are likely to continue to exist for the foreseeable future, and the conservation status of its typical species.
 Favourable as defined below.
 The favourable conservation status of a species is achieved when population data on the species concerned indicate that it is maintaining itself, and the natural range of the species is neither being reduced or likely to be reduced for the foreseeable future, and there is, and will probably continue to be, a sufficiently large habitat to maintain its populations on a long-term basis.